baptx/connect-points/README.md

 Since it was a school project, you will find some French text and a lot of comments.
 If you want to use this app in production so it can be used by different users, you will have to use a secure authentication with correct rights management and an authenticity token against CSRF.
-I am available as freelance developer so I can provide you an updated version that is tested against more security vulnerabilities, you can contact me <a href="https://creagenic.com/">here</a>.
+I am available as freelance developer so I can provide you an updated version that is tested against more security vulnerabilities, you can contact me <a href="https://www.linkedin.com/in/bhassenfratz">here</a> or through the website mentionned on my LinkedIn profile.